teivah/majorana/README.md

 # Majorana

-[Majorana](https://en.wikipedia.org/wiki/Ettore_Majorana) is a RISC-V virtual machine, written in Go.
+[Majorana](https://en.wikipedia.org/wiki/Ettore_Majorana) is a RISC-V virtual machine written in Go.

 ## Majorana Virtual Machine (MVM)

 ### MVM-1

 MVM-1 is the first version of the RISC-V virtual machine.
-It does not implement any of the known CPU optimizations such as pipelining, out-of-order execution, multiple execution units, etc.
+It does not implement any of the known CPU optimizations, such as pipelining, out-of-order execution, multiple execution units, etc.

 Here is the microarchitecture, divided into 4 classic stages:
 * Fetch: fetch an instruction from the main memory